Todd Boehly: Early life and education

-Boehly, whose grandparents emigrated from Germany, attended Landon School in Bethesda, Maryland, graduating in 1991.
-He was a member of the school's wrestling team, which won I.A.C. championships in both 1990 and 1991.
-In 2014, Landon named their facilities the Boehly Family Wrestling Room in Boehly's honor.
+Boehly, whose grandparents emigrated from Germany, was born into a middle class family in Fairfax County, Virginia.
+His father was an engineer and his mother was a first grade teacher.
+He has a younger sister.
+Boehly attended Landon School in Bethesda, Maryland, graduating in 1991.

+Boehly graduated in 1996 from the College of William & Mary with a Bachelor of Business Administration degree in finance.
+After feeling overwhelmed with his college experience and not knowing exactly what he wanted to do, he visited his former geometry professor from Landon, Steve Sorkin, for advice.
+Boehly had an interest in finance and Sorkin advised him to move to London due to the potential opportunities to work in one of the largest global financial centers.

-Boehly graduated from the College of William & Mary in 1996 with a Bachelor of Business Administration in Finance.
-He also studied at the London School of Economics.
-While at the London School of Economics, Boehly began working at Citibank and then at CS First Boston.
+Taking Sorkin's advice onboard, he moved to London on a special British Universities North America Club (BUNAC) visa and studied at the London School of Economics residing at Passfield Hall.
+Whilst at the London School of Economics, Boehly began working at Citibank and then at CS First Boston.

 Career

 1996–2015: Early career, Guggenheim Partners

 Boehly spent his early career at Credit Suisse First Boston and J.H.
 Whitney & Company.
 He joined Guggenheim Partners in 2001, where he launched the firm's credit investing business, assumed responsibility of its asset management business, and served as president.

 In early 2013, Boehly led a deal between Time Warner Cable and the Los Angeles Dodgers of Major League Baseball to create SportsNet LA, a regional network to broadcast all Dodgers’ games and Dodgers-related programming.
 Broadcasting from the team-owned network began with the 2014 baseball season.